Fort McMurray: Municipal census

+Between 2021 and 2025, the urban permanent population grew by 7,207 residents (9.59%), the largest increase in recent census cycles.
+Growth was concentrated in specific neighbourhoods: Downtown grew 20.43% to 12,811 residents, Abasand grew 23.44% to 4,656, and Thickwood grew 9.21% to 16,405, while Waterways saw a small decline of 2.56%.

+The 2025 census also found the region's average age to be 33.9, significantly younger than the national Canadian average of 41.6, with children aged 0–14 making up 22% of the population, well above the national average of 15.2%.

 Migration

 Fort McMurray is an increasingly multicultural community.
 The 2021 census published by the Regional Municipality of Wood Buffalo found roughly 6,700 people moved to the region since the 2018 census.

 The top four provinces that sent people were other communities in Alberta (55 per cent), followed by Newfoundland and Labrador (13 percent), and British Columbia and Ontario (nine percent each).

 This is a drastic change from the 2012 municipal census, which was taken when Fort McMurray and the oil sands was undergoing a huge period of economic and population growth.
 That census reported people from Ontario represented 27.5 percent of Canadians coming to Fort McMurray, followed by British Columbia (26.3 percent) and Newfoundland and Labrador (17.5 percent).
 People from elsewhere in Alberta made up 3.1 per cent of the population.

+The RM of Wood Buffalo's 2025 municipal census found a similar pattern to 2021, with just over half of newcomers (51.47%) relocating from elsewhere within Alberta, commonly from Edmonton and Calgary.
+Ontario (13.36%), Newfoundland and Labrador (10.27%), and British Columbia (9.63%) remained the most common origins outside the province.
+The most commonly cited reason for relocating to the region was to reunite with family members (37.76%), followed by finding suitable or improved housing (27.63%) and starting new employment (18.73%).